Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years

 \section{Dependence for low masses}

-The lowest possible sterile neutrino mass is given by $M \simeq 1$~keV~\cite{Boyarsky:2008ju,Gorbunov:2008ka}.\footnote{Note that some authors go down to even lower values, see e.g.\ Ref.~\cite{Nemevsek:2012cd}, where a mass of $M=0.5$~keV has been considered.} It corresponds to the Tremaine-Gunn~\cite{Tremaine:1979we} (lower) bound on the keV neutrino mass, which originates from the fact that neutrinos are fermions.
-This bound can be regarded as more or less model-independent lower limit.
-If stronger Ly-$\alpha$ bounds are desired, the production mechanisms should be taken into account.
+The lowest possible keV neutrino mass is $M \simeq 0.4$~keV~\cite{Boyarsky:2008ju}.
+It results from the Tremaine-Gunn~\cite{Tremaine:1979we} bound, which originates from the fact that neutrinos are fermions.
+This bound can be regarded as more or less model-independent lower limit.\footnote{Note that a lower bound of $M \simeq 1$~keV was estimated in Ref.~\cite{Gorbunov:2008ka} based on similar assumptions.} If stronger Ly-$\alpha$ bounds are considered, the production mechanisms should be taken into account.
 For example, if the keV sterile neutrinos~\cite{Bezrukov:2009th,Nemevsek:2012cd,Asaka:2006nq,Asaka:2006ek} are produced by thermal overproduction with subsequent dilution by entropy production~\cite{Scherrer:1984fd}, the bound is relatively weak, $M \gtrsim 1.6$~keV~\cite{Bezrukov:2009th}, since the production of additional entropy leads to an effective cooling of the keV sterile neutrino component of the Universe~\cite{Abazajian:2012ys}.
-One could also build up part of the DM by a resonant non-thermal production, known as Shi-Fuller mechanism~\cite{Shi:1998km}.
-This production mechanism also leads to a cooler DM-spectrum, and hence the Ly-$\alpha$ bound could be rescaled to a value of about $2$~keV~\cite{Boyarsky:2008mt}.
+One could also build up part of the DM by resonant non-thermal production (Shi-Fuller mechanism~\cite{Shi:1998km}).
+This mechanism also leads to a cooler DM-spectrum, and hence the Ly-$\alpha$ bound is rescaled to a value of about $2$~keV~\cite{Boyarsky:2008mt}.
 Note that the resonant behaviour appears because in the case of large enough primordial lepton-antilepton asymmetries in the early Universe, Mikheev-Smirnov-Wolfenstein like~\cite{Wolfenstein:1977ue,Wolfenstein:1978ui,Wolfenstein:1979ni,Mikheev:1986gs,Mikheev:1986wj,Mikheev:1986if} level-crossings could appear.
-Similarly, the production by scalar decays at higher temperatures could lead to a diluted spectrum, and an example lower bound on the keV neutrino mass is given by $2.7$~keV~\cite{Kusenko:2006rh}.
-Finally, the simplest production mechanism of keV sterile neutrinos in the $\nu$MSM -- the Dodelson-Widrow mechanism~\cite{Dodelson:1993je} -- produces a too warm DM spectrum, for which the lower Ly-$\alpha$ bound on the mass is between $8$~and $10$~keV~\cite{Boyarsky:2008mt}.
+Similarly, the production by scalar decays at higher temperatures could lead to a diluted spectrum, and a lower bound on the keV neutrino mass would be relaxed by a factor of a few.
+Finally, the simplest production mechanism of keV sterile neutrinos -- the Dodelson-Widrow mechanism~\cite{Dodelson:1993je} -- in the framework of the $\nu$MSM produces a too warm DM spectrum, for which the lower Ly-$\alpha$ bound on the mass is between $8$~and $10$~keV~\cite{Boyarsky:2008mt}.
 This region is, in the case of vanishing primordial lepton asymmetry, already excluded by the X-ray bound~\cite{Canetti:2012vf,Canetti:2012kh}.